Danish England

 (Translation by Alan Kennedy)

-The gentry of most of eastern England – roughly East Anglia, eastern Mercia and the area that became Yorkshire – were of Scandinavian ancestry (see The Treaty of Alfred and Guthrum).
+The gentry of much of the eastern half of England – roughly: East Anglia, eastern Mercia and the territory that became the traditional county of Yorkshire – were of Scandinavian ancestry (see The Treaty of Alfred and Guthrum).
 In his legislation, King Edgar (Æthelred’s father) had made provision for them to follow their own legal traditions: “I will that secular rights stand among the Danes with as good laws as they best may choose.”
 (See Peace to England.)
 The parts of the country where this applied became known as the Danelaw (the term isn’t recorded before Æthelred’s reign).
 Clause 27 of Cnut’s 1018 law-code states: “And he who violates just law in the Danelaw shall pay the fine prescribed there.”

-Recorded by Symeon of Durham, the Scots’ king, Malcolm II, in cahoots with Owain the Bald, king of Strathclyde, inflicted a defeat on Northumbrian forces: The Battle of Carham.
+Recorded by Symeon of Durham, the Scots’ king, Malcolm II, in association with Owain the Bald, king of Strathclyde, inflicted a defeat on Northumbrian forces, in a “great battle” on the Tweed: The Battle of Carham.

 Rodulfus Glaber maintains that, after his marriage to Emma: